tholonia/tholonia.github.io/_posts/2023-12-24-christmas_miracle.md

 OK, I used to write assembly code and COBOL back in the day, so, I'll survive this.

 But there was some stuff that specifically needed Ruby code.
-Tweaking Ruby was not an issue, but the whole gem architecture, Gemfile, .gemrc, bundler and it's 20+ arguments, ruby enviroinment, etc., etc., was annoying, but unlike Jekyll/Liquid, there a lot of understandable docs out there.
+Tweaking Ruby was not an issue, but the whole gem architecture, Gemfile, .gemrc, bundler and it's 20+ arguments, ruby enviroinment, etc., etc., was annoying, but unlike Jekyll/Liquid, there's a lot of understandable docs out there.

 Finally, I needed to write several Python scripts to make everything fit and help manage the content.
 Well, at least I know Python so that part was not so painful.
-These were script like [syncdate.py](https://github.com/tholonia/tholonia.github.io/blob/main/syncdate.py), [syncdatefile.py](https://github.com/tholonia/tholonia.github.io/blob/main/syncdatefile.py), which synchronized the date of the post and the date in the YAML date field in the FrontMatter, and [fm_key_mod.py](https://github.com/tholonia/tholonia.github.io/blob/main/fm_key_mod.py) to delete and modify FromMatter arrays like 'tags:' and 'categories:' as I kept changeing them daily.'
+These were script like [syncdate.py](https://github.com/tholonia/tholonia.github.io/blob/main/syncdate.py), [syncdatefile.py](https://github.com/tholonia/tholonia.github.io/blob/main/syncdatefile.py), which synchronized the date of the post and the date in the YAML date field in the FrontMatter, and [fm_key_mod.py](https://github.com/tholonia/tholonia.github.io/blob/main/fm_key_mod.py) to delete and modify FromMatter arrays like 'tags:' and 'categories:' as I kept changing them daily.'

 After many days of naming, renaming, editing, and re-editing my original content to fit into Jekyll architecture, I published to Git Pages (after setting up [gh](https://github.com/cli/cli) with a [token](https://cli.github.com/manual/gh_auth_login), CI/CD, LFS, and GitPages) ... and was presented with pages and pages of errors that made no sense to me, at least not until I figured out what they were... then they made a lot of sense.